-There are only a few short stories, but I really enjoyed writing them.
+I’ve written a few short stories, but I really enjoyed it.
 I wrote them to enter into contests.
 Some writers look down their noses at contests, but they can be very motivating.

 They’re on this page in no particular order.

-Momus Interruptus won Honorable Mention, and Smoking Loopholes was the hardest to write.
+The Bus Trip.
+Momus Interruptus won Honorable Mention.
+Smoking Loopholes was the hardest to write.
 It had to be in dialogue only.
 Nothing else.

 My favorite is A Difficult Matter.
-It was supposed to be written in the I is Another category.
+It’s written in the I is Another category.

 The sweat vanished from her skin as she sank down into the cool, blue swimming hole.
 The radio spread a festive mood to the commune members, who were picnicking, sunbathing, and laughing while dropping from the rope swing into the water a few feet away.
 Everybody got silent, however, when the music was replaced by an automated emergency broadcast network message.
 Thinking it was just a test, the festivities resumed until the annoying tone switched to a panicked broadcaster’s voice…